pgorman/dangerjaunt/dangerjaunt.md

 AC: 17 HD: 8, 12, 16 (CR 9, 13, 17) Move: 6'' Attacks: bury 2d8

-They can tear down even a castle wall in 1d4+4 rounds.
+They tear down even a castle wall in 1d4+4 rounds.
 Their melee damage is reduced to 1d6 if the target is not standing on earth or stone.

 ### Elemental, Fire ###